 If you’ve never heard of powderpost beetles, you are not alone.
 Moreover, you probably have no idea the amount of chaos these little buggers can cause.
 Second only to termites in terms of ability to damage wood, these tiny, destructive pests can do a lot of damage to your home.
 Infestations cause millions of dollars to homeowners every year in repairs and treatment, so guarding against potential damage will help save your home, and your pocketbook, for years to come.

 What are powderpost beetles and what do they look like?

 Adult female powderpost beetles lay eggs in the tiny pores of unfinished hardwood.
-When the eggs hatch, the newborn larvae feeds on the sugar, starch, and protein in wood, creating a series of tunnels as they burrow their way to the surface as they approach adulthood.
-The adult beetle emerges leaving behind small exit hole and a collection of “frass” or flour like powder which is a combination of wood powder and the beetle’s excrement.
+When the eggs hatch, the newborn larvae feed on the sugar, starch, and protein in wood, creating a series of tunnels as they burrow their way to the surface as they approach adulthood.
+The adult beetle emerges leaving behind small exit hole and a collection of “frass” or flour-like powder which is a combination of wood powder and the beetle’s excrement.

 The newly emerged adults then mate, lay new eggs and begin the process anew.

 “I don’t care how small or big they are, insects freak me out.”

 Source: Alexander Wang